lorenzoeusepi77/kubernetes/README.md

 Role: "confmaster"
 configuration for "kubernetes-master"
-  - TBD
-  - TBD
-  - TBD
+  - Initialize master with kubeadm
+  - Export env var for Kubernetes
+  - Install pod network "weave-kube 1.6"

 Role: "confedge"
 configuration for "kubernetes-edge"
-  - TBD
-  - TBD
-  - TBD
+  - Join Edge Nodes to cluster with kubeadm

-Following the below steps to create Kubernetes setup on Centos-7.
+Following the below steps to create Kubernetes cluster on Centos-7.

 Prerequisite:
   - Full network connectivty between Servers and Ansible;